 - Info & Contacts

-There are no activity reports for Ambitle.
+The Global Volcanism Program has no activity reports for Ambitle.

-There are no Weekly Reports available for Ambitle.
+The Global Volcanism Program has no Weekly Reports available for Ambitle.

 |Start Date||Stop Date||Eruption Certainty||VEI||Evidence||Activity Area or Unit|

 |0350 BCE ± 100 years||Unknown||Confirmed||Radiocarbon (uncorrected)||East side of caldera|

 There is no Deformation History data available for Ambitle.

 There is no Emissions History data available for Ambitle.

 |Ambitle (left-center) is the larger of two adjacent islands forming the Feni Islands.
 The 13-km-long Ambitle is a dominantly Pliocene-to-Pleistocene stratovolcano with a 3-km-wide central caldera.
 A maar on the eastern side of post-caldera lava domes formed about 2300 years ago.
 Thermal areas are found within the caldera and just off the western coast.
 Babase Island (right-center), immediately to the NE of Ambitle, is a Pleistocene stratovolcano and lava dome connected by a narrow isthmus.

 The maps shown below have been scanned from the GVP map archives and include the volcano on this page.
 Clicking on the small images will load the full 300 dpi map.
 Very small-scale maps (such as world maps) are not included.
 The maps database originated over 30 years ago, but was only recently updated and connected to our main database.
 We welcome users to tell us if they see incorrect information or other problems with the maps; please use the Contact GVP link at the bottom of the page to send us email.

 Title: Sol-I Region, Topo of the